 Document Title Business Plan 2010/11

 Report Author(s) Mike Dinan

 Lead Director Mike Dinan

 Contact Details Michael.dinan@:lond-amb.nhs.uk

 Aim To seek Board approval for business plan

+Key Issues for the Board ł

-The business plan for the LAS, previously reviewed by the Trust Board in Jan 2010 has been updated to reflect agreement with commissioners on core A&E funding.
-It also reflects the returns sent in to NHS London and the Department of Health.
+updated to reflect agreem LAS, previously reviewed by the Trust Board in Jan 2010 has been ent with commissioners on core A&E funding.
+It also reflects the ndon and the Department of Health.

 A paper is attached

-Some key numbers:

-• Total income £286m

-• A&E income £252m

-• Surplus £ 2.3m

-• Cost Improvement Program £ 17.6m

-• Capital £23.7m

-The budget is now being developed and completed with department managers to reflect this plan.
-A detailed workforce plan will be presented to the SDC in April 2010.
+Some key numbers : Total income £286m A&E income £252m Surplus £ 2.3m Cost Improvement Program £ 17.6m Capital £23.7m The budget is now being developed and completed with department managers to reflect this

+plan will be presented to the SDC in April 2010.

+Mitigating Actions (Cont rols)

 Budgetary process

+Recommendations to the

-To approve the Business Plan
+To approve the Business

-Has an EIA been carried out?
-No
+Equality Impact Assessr Has an EIA been carried of

+(If not, state reasons)

+Key Issues from Assess ment

-Risk Implications for the LAS (including clinical and financial consequences)
+LAS (including clinical and financial consequences)

 Financial risks outlined in Plan

 Other Implications (including patient and public involvement/ legal/ governance/ diversity/ staffing)

 See plan

-• To create a framework to achieve effective management & utilisation of resources
+• To create a framew at the report links to work to achieve effective management & utilisation of resources